- About Us

 Founded in 1962, the Beijing Language and Culture University (北京语言大学）is considered to be one of the nation’s premier institutions for the teaching of Chinese language and culture to foreigners.
 The majority of Chinese Language textbooks are written at BLCU by BLCU professors.
 These books are used in Chinese classrooms across the United States and throughout the world.
 BLCU confers degrees at the bachelor, master, and doctoral levels and is comprised of 11 faculties and research institutes.
 The university hosts 14,000 foreign and Chinese students.
 It is located in the Haidian district, which is home to the majority of Beijing’s universities.

-Students may also opt to take one of the additional area studies course taught in English on offer during their term abroad.
-Note that the core course, Contemporary Culture and Social Change in China, entails the completion of a capstone research project.
+Students may also opt to take one of the English-taught elective courses on offer during their term abroad.
+Note that the core course, Contemporary Culture and Social Change in China, is not available for Intensive Language students.

 Chinese Language (required, 20 hours/week, 15 credits)